spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/deployment-pipelines/deployment-pipelines.html
 ---

 When it comes to complex applications, deploying to production environments is not just going from version one to version two.
-This document describes the states which an application goes through during a deployment, potential issues, and what you need to do to avoid them.
+This document describes the states that an application goes through during a deployment, potential issues, and what you need to do to avoid them.

 ## Pipelines in SCCOS